The Wind in the Willows

 You can become an important and enduring part of OPAC when you “Have a Seat” — your name engraved on a permanent commemorative brass plaque, attached to a seat in the theater.
 Your donation helps the capital improvements fund.
 People who come to performances will notice your name and appreciate your support for the arts.

-Or, buy a plaque as a gift for someone else—your parents or child, a favorite teacher, a friend, or someone you admire in the community.
+Or, buy a plaque as a gift for someone else—a new graduate, your parents or child, a favorite teacher, a friend, or someone you admire in the community.
 Click here for a brochure to learn more about the seat plaque campaign.

 Curtains Upstage and Downstage